InsightDataScience/anomaly_detection/README.md

 # Challenge Summary

-Picture yourself as a backend engineer for a NASA fan website that generates a large amount of Internet traffic data.
-Your challenge is to perform basic analytics on the server log file, provide useful metrics, and implement basic security measures.
+Picture yourself as a backend engineer of Market-ter, an e-commerce website where besides shopping users can build their social network and get recommendations based on what their friends are buying.
+Your challenge is to build an applications to flag anomalious user transactions.

 The desired features are described below: